apache/pulsar/site2/docs/deploy-aws.md

 > For instructions on deploying a single Pulsar cluster manually rather than using Terraform and Ansible, see [Deploying a Pulsar cluster on bare metal](deploy-bare-metal.md).
 For instructions on manually deploying a multi-cluster Pulsar instance, see [Deploying a Pulsar instance on bare metal](deploy-bare-metal-multi-cluster.md).

-One of the easiest ways to get a Pulsar {% popover cluster %} running on [Amazon Web Services](https://aws.amazon.com/) (AWS) is to use the the [Terraform](https://terraform.io) infrastructure provisioning tool and the [Ansible](https://www.ansible.com) server automation tool.
+One of the easiest ways to get a Pulsar [cluster](reference-terminology.md#cluster) running on [Amazon Web Services](https://aws.amazon.com/) (AWS) is to use the the [Terraform](https://terraform.io) infrastructure provisioning tool and the [Ansible](https://www.ansible.com) server automation tool.
 Terraform can create the resources necessary to run the Pulsar cluster---[EC2](https://aws.amazon.com/ec2/) instances, networking and security infrastructure, etc.---while Ansible can install and run Pulsar on the provisioned resources.

 ## Requirements and setup